Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-70-death-eye-pt1.md

 "I heard that!"

-It took a fair bit of smiling and negotiation to convince the (plainly terrified) shopkeeper of their friendly intent, and maybe a bit of panting friendliness from Bruuk, too...but they somehow, eventually, perhaps even *accidentally* achieved Noodle.
+It took a fair bit of smiling and negotiation to convince the (plainly terrified) shopkeeper of their friendly intent, and maybe a bit of panting friendliness from Bruuk, too... but they somehow, eventually, perhaps even *accidentally* achieved Noodle.

 They were some good fucking noodles, too.
 A bit like miso soba soup with ginger.
 Maybe slurping them up inexpertly with an alien eating utensil undermined the fearsome death mask visage a bit, but that had been for the House goons’ benefit, not the general public’s.
 And slurping was universal language for tasty and appreciated.